nwbauer/sleepy-set-timeout-experiment/README.md

 ## A solution

-In order to check if your `setTimout`'s delay has elapsed while a user put their computer to sleep, you need (at least) two things:
+In order to ensure if your `setTimout`'s delay has elapsed after a user put their computer to sleep, you need (at least) two things:

 1. an absolute-time reference to when the `setTimeout` delay elapses (just a time-stamp)
 2. a method to check the time remaining